ravindersirohi/NodePostgreSQL/README.md

 # NodePostgreSQL
-Restful API with node and PostgreSQL
+Restful API with Node, Express and Postgres